-The Training Package Development and Endorsement Process Policy specifies the process that must be followed when developing a training package through to its approval for implementation.
+The Training Package Products Development and Endorsement Process Policy specifies the process that must be followed when developing a training package through to its approval for implementation.
 Of relevance to mandatory workplace requirements:

 - Training packages prescribe assessment requirements but they do not prescribe how someone should be trained. - Where training products include mandatory workplace requirements, consultation with employers must demonstrate evidence of support for proposed requirements (including from small to medium-sized enterprises), and employer willingness to support a learner's work placement.
-This information must be provided in the Case for Endorsement.
+This information must be provided in the Training Product Submission. - Where training products include mandatory workplace requirements, training product developers are required to refer to the process set out in this good practice guide.